Bariša Čolak: Political career

 Čolak joined the Croatian Democratic Union (HDZ BiH) in 1993.
 After that, until 1996, he was assistant of the Minister of Justice, Deputy Minister of Justice and later Minister of Justice of the Croatian Republic of Herzeg-Bosnia.
-After the war, from 27 March 1996 until September 1999, he was the first Prime Minister of West Herzegovina Canton.
+After the war, from 27 March 1996 until September 1999, he was the first Premier of West Herzegovina Canton.

 Čolak was a member of the party's Municipal Board in Široki Brijeg and later member of the Cantonal Board of the West Herzegovina Canton and member of the Central Committee of the party.
 He was also repeatedly a member of the party's presidency.

 In 1999, Čolak became the Federal Minister of Justice.
-At the 2000 parliamentary election, Čolak won 5,412 votes for a seat in the Federal Parliament, but he continued to be a minister in the Federal Government.
-From 2001 until 2002, Čolak was acting president of the HDZ BiH, and in March 2002 he left the Federal Ministry of Justice and dedicated himself to the party's activity since he had become president of the HDZ BiH.
+In the 2000 parliamentary election, Čolak won 5,412 votes for a seat in the Federal Parliament, but he continued to be a minister in the Federal Government.
+From 2001 until 2002, Čolak was acting president of the HDZ BiH.

-At the 2002 general election, Čolak won 16,721 votes and entered the Federal Parliament once again.
+In the 2002 general election, Čolak won 16,721 votes and entered the Federal Parliament once again.
 He remained the party's president until 2005.
 In January 2003, he became the national Minister of Security and held that duty until 2007.
 On 11 January 2007, Čolak was named national Minister of Justice, serving until 31 March 2015.
-Following the 2014 general election, in March 2015, he was appointed member of the national House of Peoples.
+Following the 2014 general election, he was appointed member of the national House of Peoples.
 He served as member of the House of Peoples until February 2023.

 Personal life

-Bariša is married to Anela Čolak; the couple has three children.
+Bariša is married to Anela Čolak; the couple have three children.